 ATNZ gets people into careers they love by matching them with a company looking to train an apprentice.

-We make it easy to build skills (and a career) by managing the recruitment process for engineering companies on the lookout for new talent.
+We make it easy to build skills (and a career) by managing the recruitment process for engineering and manufacturing companies on the lookout for new talent.

 It’s not complicated but becoming an ATNZ apprentice does take some work.
 This is what a successful application looks like.